tadad/real-democracy/content/writing/fully-onchain-government.md

 They can change everything from inflation or economic policies, siezing/freezing funds, speeding-up (or slowing down) certain procedures, change the costs for the entire system, literally anything you can imagine.
 When the boomer-gov "hard forks," it usually involves lots of violence, civil war, assassinations, asset siezure, revolutions, etc.
 Sometimes everyone just agrees that the system is broken and agrees to fix it non-violently (France is on it's 5th Republic but had less than 5 revolutions).
-The so-called "blocksize wars" in Bitcoin's history were literally digital wars that resulted in forks of the protocol; today, multiple chains claim to be the true emperor of Rome.
+The so-called "blocksize wars" in Bitcoin's history were literally digital wars that resulted in forks of the protocol; today, multiple chains claim to be the "true" successor of the Roman Empire.

 ### Corporations are DAOs
 On top of this constitution + legal framework, blockchains let you permissionlessly launch corporations (DAOs).